Plastics surround us in our clothing, homes, and transport

 Versatility: Plastics can be molded and shaped using specialized tools meaning they can be built specifically for the purpose.
-They can also be welded together using tools like the Leister Triac ST, making them ideal for bespoke manufacturing projects.
+They can also be welded together using tools like plastic welding, making them ideal for bespoke manufacturing projects.
 There is also a vast array of different types of plastic, suitable for almost any use.

 Durability: Plastics are extremely hard-wearing and durable.
 Unlike other many substances, they don’t suffer from corrosion – though they can be adversely affected by UV light or solvents.